TCSlogo

-How do I get business?
-First make sure you complete a form and send it back to be listed on the Children's Information Service website.
-Visit their website to find your local contact.
+First make sure you complete a form and send it back to be listed on

 Once you are registered it is a good idea to find out if there is a Childminding Group in your area.
 Here you will be able to meet with other Childminders who will be happy to share their experiences and also pass on any enquiries for childcare that they cannot take on themselves.

 Advertise your vacancies in local shops, post offices, doctor's surgeries and clinics.
-Make sure your advert stands out and has your contact details - it's amazing the number of ad's that forget such a crucial thing as a phone number!
+Make sure your advert stands out and has your contact details - it's amazing the number of adverts that forget such a crucial thing as a phone number!

 Is there a business park or offices near you?
 Try making a small flyer advertising your business and ask if you can leave them in their front office.
 Many businesses are happy to do this.